openshift/windows-machine-config-operator/docs/wmco-prerequisites.md

 Below are the Cluster and OS prerequisites for WMCO.
 Please also see the vSphere-specific section that may be relevant.

+## Supported Installation method
+* Installer-Provisioned Infrastructure (IPI) installation method is supported and the recommended installation method.

+* User-Provisioned Infrastructure (UPI) is **only supported** on Bare metal or Provider-agnostic platform (`platform: none`) for the [BYOH (Bring Your Own Host)](byoh-instance-pre-requisites.md#byoh-instance-pre-requisites) use case.
+UPI is not supported in any other platform.

 ## Supported Cloud Providers based on OKD/OCP Version and WMCO version
 | Cloud Provider            | Supported OKD/OCP Version | Supported WMCO version |
 |---------------------------|---------------------------|------------------------|